Giardiasis (beaver fever)

 How is giardiasis diagnosed?Giardiasis is diagnosed by testing samples of your stool (poop).
 Sometimes, several stool samples must be obtained because the number of Giardia being passed in the stool, which varies from day to day, may be too low to detect from any single sample.

 What is the treatment for giardiasis?

-Antibiotics such as metronidazole, tinidazole, nitazoxanide or furazolidone are often prescribed by doctors to treat giardiasis.
-However, some individuals may recover on their own without medication.
+Doctors commonly treat giardiasis by prescribing antibiotics such as metronidazole, tinidazole, or nitazoxanide.
+However, some individuals may recover on their own in a few weeks without medication.

 Should an infected person be excluded from work or school?

-People with active diarrhea who are unable to control their bowel habits (infants and young children for example) may need to be excluded from settings such as daycare or group activities where they may present a risk to others.
+People with active diarrhea (loose stool/poop) who are unable to control their bowel movements (infants and young children for example) may need to be excluded from settings such as daycare or group activities where they may present a risk to others.
 After they have been treated and have recovered, they may be permitted to return.
-In addition, some local health departments may require follow-up stool testing to confirm that the person is no longer contagious.
-Individuals who are not in high-risk settings may return to their routine activities when they have recovered, provided that they carefully wash their hands after each toilet visit.
+Food handlers may not work while ill with Giardia.
+In addition, some local health departments may require follow-up stool (poop) testing to confirm that the person is no longer contagious.
+Individuals who are not in high-risk settings may return to their routine activities when they have recovered, if they carefully wash their hands with soap and water after each toilet visit.